In the last chapter we were showing the tasks information on the UI.

 In the API case it is much easier to onboard frontend engineers since they do not even need to install Rails on their machine.
 It makes it easier to hire and scale team.

-In the API case developing a feature that requires both frontend change and backend change takes more time since frontend team and backend needs to discuss a lot more often.
+In the pure API case developing a feature that requires both frontend change and backend change takes more time since frontend team and backend needs to discuss a lot more often.
 Same is the case when it comes to fixing a bug.
 More coordination is needed.

-In the case of API the authentication must be using a token and not a cookie.
+In the case of pure API the authentication must be using a token and not a cookie.
 This is not a big issue but something to aware of.

-In the case of API architecture for certain cases there might be CORS issue since the frontend code and backend code are served from two different domains.
+In the case of pure API architecture for certain cases there might be CORS issue since the frontend code and backend code are served from two different domains.

-In the case of API architecture the code can be served as static asset since it does not need to go through an application server.
+In the case of pure API architecture the code can be served as static asset since it does not need to go through an application server.
 If the application server is rightly configured then this will help only in the case of first hit since after that ideally browser should be caching all frontend code.

 As everything in software engineering the answer to which design is better is "It depends".
 It depends on the team composition.
 If most of the team members are full stack engineers then probably Rails monolith architecture is better.
 If the team has very specialized frontend and backend engineers then probably API architecture is more suitable.